 After the war, plans were revived for the completion of a road between the two halves of Covington Way.
 Many of the trees were removed from the northern part of the wood except for a few standard oaks.

 In 1997 local people formed Action for Biggin Wood and with British Trust for Conservation Volunteers, now The Conservation Volunteers, they worked to manage the wood, restore paths and repair steps.

 In October of 2017 the Friends Group was formed with support from Croydon Council and London Wildlife Trust.

 Copyright © 2018 Friends of Biggin Wood - All Rights Reserved.
-Photography by Ibague images.
+Photography by Community Spats Images.